Driving in Nice

 French Toll Booths

 Plan ahead to avoid a stressful toll-booth honk-a-thon.
 Chose the line with a drawing of a human toll taker, but if there isn’t one or it’s closed, choose a lane with a big green arrow, which means all payment types.
-These automated toll booths take coins (which you toss into a basket and it will make change) and euro bills. and credit cards.
+These automated toll booths take coins (which you toss into a basket and it will make change), bills, and credit cards.
 Here is a site in English where you can calculate the cost of the tolls on any given route in France… to make sure you have enough dosh!

 Exiting the Freeway to Nice

-Coming from the south, take exit 50 for Nice Promenade des Anglais.
+Coming from the south, take sortie 50 for Nice Promenade des Anglais.
 Exit to the right, then once off immediately go all the way over to the left lane, and within moments you’ll find yourself on the beautiful Promenade des Anglais.

 Coming from Italy, take the first exit that says Nice: sortie 55 Nice Est Port (it’s not very well marked and you don’t get a huge amount of advance notice).
 If you want to come to the Old Town, follow the signs to the Acropolis.